In this guide

 3. Loan underwriting and credit assessment

-The bottleneck: Traditional underwriting is slow and relies on limited data points.
+Traditional underwriting is slow and relies on limited data points.
 A human underwriter processes 5-8 applications per day using standard credit bureau data and manual document review.

 AI underwriting analyzes hundreds of data points - traditional credit data plus alternative data (transaction history, business performance, industry trends).
 Decisions that took days now take hours for complex cases and minutes for standard ones.